ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S5_terraform-05_Publish_Modules_Terraform_Workspaces/README.md

 terraform workspace select dev
 ```

-- After creating namespaces, terraform creates new folders for new workspaces.
+- After creating namespaces, Terraform creates new folders for new workspaces.
 Check the `workspace` folder and see the new folders.(`terraform.tfstate.d`)

-- Run the following terraform commands to create instances in `dev` and `default` workspaces.
+- Run the following Terraform commands to create instances in `dev` and `default` workspaces.

 ```bash
 terraform init